torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 ``0``
   The operation was successful.

-``-EOPNOTSUPP``
+``-EOPANALTSUPP``
   The ORB specified transport mode or the
   SCSW specified a function other than the start function.

 ``-EIO``
-  A request was issued while the device was not in a state ready to accept requests, or an internal error occurred.
+  A request was issued while the device was analt in a state ready to accept requests, or an internal error occurred.

 ``-EBUSY``